2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 ### Internal operation of Bitcoin Core

 Bitcoin Core is written in C++.
 It is also an open source project that is maintained by a community of developers who volunteer or are paid by various entities (often by companies in the ecosystem that have a vested interest in Core's development).
-[Code is hosted on GitHub](https://github.com/Bitcoin/Bitcoin), and development follows a rigorous :
+[Code is hosted on GitHub](https://github.com/Bitcoin/Bitcoin), and development follows a rigorous:

-- Contributors submit proposals in the form of _pull requests_ (PR).
+- **Contributors** submit proposals in the form of _pull requests_ (PR).
 In principle, anyone can propose a change, but it must be tested, documented, and go through a peer review process.
 - The **maintainers** have the right to approve and merge PRs.
 They are the ones who guarantee the coherence and stability of the project.
 In July 2025, there are five of them: Hennadii Stepanov, Michael Ford, Andrew Chow, Gloria Zhao, and Ryan Ofsky.
 - There has been no **principal maintainer** since February 2023.
 This role was initially held by Satoshi Nakamoto at the launch of Bitcoin, then by Gavin Andresen following Nakamoto's departure in early 2011, and finally by Wladimir J. Van Der Laan from 2014 to 2023.